RedMser/godot-fluent-translation/README.md

 ## About this Project

-This is not a production-ready project and will likely have large breaking changes changes to come.
+This is not a production-ready project and will likely have breaking API changes without warning.
 Please consider this if you intend on using this library.

 Due to Godot needing breaking API changes to have this extension work, it is unlikely to become easily usable out-of-the-box.
 Not much I can do besides wait for another major release that would accept this breaking change.